Awareness Through Movement Sessions - The Feldenkrais Method~~~

 Cost - Drop-in @ £10 or 8 Week Block @ £65.

-****Please email or text me for bank details as the booing system on this website isn’t working
+****Please email or text me for bank details as the booking system on this website isn’t working

 WEDNESDAYS - 2pm - 3pm @ The Old School Studio, Newlyn (in person only)